wor/wor.github.com/_posts/2013-8-5-embedded-excursions-part-1.markdown

 {% gist 6204718 oe-buildenv-internal.patch %}

-After all this, sourcing "oe-init-build-env" works:
+After all this, sourcing "oe-init-build-env" works as intended:

     $ source poky-git/oe-init-build-env build
     You had no conf/local.conf file.
 This configuration file has therefore been